-- provided through petition-based requests for calming on specific streets or blocks.
-However, other types of traffic calming tools can also be applied during other types of projects or through redevelopment, including: - Re-aligning intersections to reduce turning radii (thereby slowing turning vehicles); - b.
+- a.
+Re-aligning intersections to reduce turning radii (thereby slowing turning vehicles); - b.
 Continuing to plant street trees as part of sidewalk projects (when planting strip widths are sufficient); and - c.
 Providing curb extensions with dedicated on-street parking, where any new street connections might occur through development.

 T-12 Create new bicycle-pedestrian connections.
-The existing bicycle-pedestrian connection between Belrose Lane and Heather Lane serves as a model for other potential connections.
+The existing bicyclepedestrian connection between Belrose Lane and Heather Lane serves as a model for other potential connections.
 These connections will support accessibility for neighborhood residents by providing more travel choices.
-Additional locations to consider similar bicycle-pedestrian locations include:
+Additional locations to consider similar bicyclepedestrian connections include: